FedericoPonzi/genereto/README.md

 * `is_draft` bool: Default false, if set to true it will skip processing this page.
 * `show_table_of_contents` bool: Default false, if set to true it will add a ToC (if supported by the template)
 * `cover_image` string: the cover image for this blog post.
 If empty the variable will use the value from the config file's `default_cover_image`.
+* `url` string: Optional external URL for the article.
+If provided, the article title will link to this URL instead of the local page.

 As an example: